 Source: Trustpower and Northington Partner's analysis.
-For further generation asset details, see Section 3.3 and Section 3.4 of
+For further generation asset details, see Section 3.3 and Section 3.4 of this report and the Scheme Booklet.

 Table 2 provides a summary of the key pro forma financial information for the year end 31 March 2016 for each of New Trustpower and Tilt Renewables relative to Trustpower's actual recently reported financial results.